 - Alternatively, you may shake all vinaigrette ingredients in an air-tight container to mix.

 - Use any type of chicken for this recipe- baked, broiled, grilled, boiled.
-The total time is based off of using already cooked chicken, so if using raw chicken, add on about 15-20 minutes of cooking time.
+Rotisserie chicken would be super convenient and cut back on cooking time.

-- Try adding some feta cheese for a more “Mediterranean” taste.
-(This brilliant idea courtesy of my husband).
+- Try adding fresh mozzarella or feta cheese for a more “Mediterranean” taste.

 - This dressing is so delicious and totally makes this dish!
-It goes well on green salads too.
+It can be used on green salads as well.

 Kiran Campbell is a registered dietitian and entrepreneur with 13 years of experience.
 She has a degree in psychology as well as dietetics.
 She is also a proud member of the Academy of Nutrition and Dietetics’ and its Cardiovascular Health and Well-being Dietetics Practice Group among others.
 Kiran proudly presents and promotes the most up-to-date, science-based nutrition information on all things heart-related.
 She aims to serve not only individuals with heart disease, but also those wanting to protect against it.
 Learn more about Kiran by visiting her About Page.